Find the Leak · Fix the Weakness · Rebuild the Revenue

 The Diagnostic

-The surface function: identify where revenue is leaking — by HARVEST stage, by leak category, by severity.
-Output is a quantified leakage estimate plus a prioritised top three to five leaks to fix.
+Shows where revenue is leaking — stage by stage, with a dollar estimate — and the three to five leaks to fix first.

 Role II